abhimanyudalal1/celestial-progress-folio/wants.md

 At the bottom of each Formal Blog:
 Source Notes: Daily logs from Jan 10–13
 This gives your blog depth and credibility.

+in the timeline view we can use part of a planet forming log by log in front of the dates